Understanding the Building Safety Act 2022: A Paradigm Shift in UK Construction

 Buildings in Scope

-- Residential buildings: 18+ meters high or 7+ storeys
+- Residential buildings: 18+ metres high or 7+ storeys

-- Care homes and hospitals: 18+ meters high or 7+ storeys
+- Care homes and hospitals: 18+ metres high or 7+ storeys — in scope during design and construction, though the occupation-phase regime does not apply to them

 - Future expansion: Government may extend scope to other building types